-When disaster strikes, they bring the BBQ!
+When disaster strikes, they bring the BBQ

 - Operation BBQ Relief produces thousands of meals for natural disaster survivors and first responders

-- Volunteers cooked for victims of Hurricanes Harvey and Irma; they aspire to help after Hurricane Maria in Puerto Rico
+- Volunteers cooked for victims of Hurricanes Harvey and Irma.

-Stan Hays is one of five CNN Heroes actively assisting in hurricane relief efforts.
-To see how they are helping the victims of Hurricanes Harvey, Irma and Maria, visit CNNHeroes.com.
+Stan Hays has been selected as a 2017 Top 10 CNN Hero.
+Voting is now underway to select the Hero of the Year, to be revealed during 'CNN Heroes: An All-Star Tribute,' airing live, Sunday, Dec.
+17 at 8 p.m.
+ET.

 Houston (CNN)For many people, barbecues are a chance to enjoy a meal with family and friends.
 For Stan Hays, a Grand Champion pitmaster, barbecuing is a passion that he puts to the test at weekend competitions.

 Yet when disaster strikes, Hays uses his skills to feed people in need.
-Since 2011, his nonprofit, Operation BBQ Relief, has prepared almost 1.7 million meals for survivors and first responders.
+Since 2011, his nonprofit, Operation BBQ Relief, has prepared more than 1.75 million meals for survivors and first responders.

 The unique effort began in May 2011, when a massive EF-5 tornado hit Joplin, Missouri, about two-and-a-half hours from Hays' home.
 His wife urged him to help.
 So, he put out the word to his barbecue buddies and headed down with his portable smoker.